 The strong version makes two specific arguments:

 First, why the MBA specifically closes a gap that you can't close otherwise.
-Not "build skills" — what skill, what gap, what path does the MBA unlock that you can't access without it?
+Not "build skills."
+What skill, what gap, what path does the MBA unlock that you can't access without it?
 For finance-oriented applicants: "PE associate recruiting happens primarily through the MBA.
 The credential is the access."
 That's a real argument.

-Second, why Columbia specifically — not "because it's an M7" but because of what the CBS network actually offers.
+Second, why Columbia specifically.
+Not "because it's an M7," but because of what the CBS network actually offers.
 Columbia's strength is NYC finance: PE, hedge funds, investment banking, real estate.
 If that's your path, CBS's alumni network in those industries is directly relevant and worth saying so explicitly.

 Essay 2: Community contribution from undergrad

-This essay is explicitly about your undergraduate community — not professional experience.
+This essay is explicitly about your undergraduate community, not professional experience.
 Don't write about your internship or work experience here.

 Choose one moment from college: a specific thing you did that contributed something real to a group or community.
-The essay is short (250 words) — you don't have space for two stories.
+The essay is short (250 words).
+You don't have space for two stories.
 Pick one and develop it specifically: the context, your contribution, what changed, what you learned.

 The community fit dimension matters more at Columbia than at some other programs.
 They're building a cohort culture, and this essay is telling them how you contribute to cohorts.

-Optional Essay: Use this if you have something real to add — a GPA explanation with genuine context, an unusual gap or circumstance, something significant that isn't reflected elsewhere.
+Optional Essay: Use this if you have something real to add: a GPA explanation with genuine context, an unusual gap or circumstance, something significant that isn't reflected elsewhere.
 Don't use it to summarize your other essays or to repeat your goals.

-Who the Columbia DEP Is Best For
+Who Is the Columbia DEP Best For

 Finance-track applicants with strong M7 ambition.
 If you're going into banking, PE, growth equity, or hedge funds, Columbia's alumni network is one of the strongest in the world for those paths.
 The ~10% acceptance rate means you're applying against better odds than at Wharton or HBS while accessing a genuinely strong finance network.

 NYC-oriented career paths.
-Columbia's location is a genuine asset for careers that live in New York — finance, media, real estate, certain consulting practices.
+Columbia's location is a genuine asset for careers that live in New York: finance, media, real estate, certain consulting practices.
 The alumni network is geographically dense in ways that matter if you want to work in the city.

 Applicants with slightly below-M7-median profiles.
 A 3.5 GPA with a 720 GMAT is a challenging profile at Stanford (~4%) and Wharton (~6%), but a more realistic one at Columbia (~10%).
 The program's higher acceptance rate creates real opportunity for applicants who are strong but not at the top percentile.